ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         "water_bombers": {
             "water_bomber_type_1": {
                 "spawn_loc_file": "path_to_file",
-                "attributes": {
-                    "flight_speed": "flight speed of water bomber in km/hr", "bombing_time": "bombing time of water bomber in min", "water_refill_time": "water refill time of water bomber in min", "fuel_refill_time": "fuel refill time of water bomber in min", "water_per_delivery": "water required for each suppression in L", "range_empty": "range of empty water bomber in km", "range_under_load": "range of loaded water bomber in km", "water_capacity": "water capacity of water bomber in L" }
+                "flight_speed": "flight speed of water bomber in km/hr", "suppression_time": "suppression time of water bomber in min", "water_refill_time": "water refill time of water bomber in min", "fuel_refill_time": "fuel refill time of water bomber in min", "water_per_delivery": "water required for each suppression in L", "range_empty": "range of empty water bomber in km", "range_under_load": "range of loaded water bomber in km", "pct_fuel_cutoff": "detailed above",
-            },
+                "water_capacity": "water capacity of water bomber in L" },
             "water_bomber_type_2": {
-                "spawn_loc_file": "path_to_file",
-                "attributes": {
-                    "Same attribute structure as above"
+                "Same dictionary structure as above"
-                }
             },
-            "Additional water bombers can be added using the same structure shown above" }
+            "Additional water bombers can be added using the same structure" }
     }